 Jim: He was so fun.

-Greg: Oh, I just-
+Dr. Smalley: Oh, just-

 Jim: And playful.

 Jim: And that’s so critical, especially for Christian leaders, for pastors, that, uh, what people see is what you are, and I think anything other than that is hypocrisy, actually.
 So, uh, Bob, how about your experience?
 You grew up in Southern California.
-Your mom and dad I think were in the counseling are- arena.
+Your mom and dad, I think, were in the counseling are- arena.

 Jim: How many years ago was that?

-Bob: That was 21 years ago.
+Bob: Oh, it’s 21 years ago.

-Jim: Okay, yeah.
+Jim: Oh, yeah.

-Bob: Uh, it, it was interesting to see the similarities and the differences.
-Uh, unlike Greg, I, I… My family was, uh, broken.
+Bob: Uh, is- it was interesting to see the similarities and the differences.
+Uh, unlike Greg, I- I- my family was, uh, broken.
 My parents got divorced, uh, I think before I was a year old, which was a long time ago and divorce was not normal in those days, not like today.
-I was kind of an oddball, ’cause I went every other weekend to my dad and my stepmom’s house, because both my parents remarried, and I grew up with two families that were relatively intact.
-No believers though in the bunch.
+I was kind of an oddball ’cause I went every other weekend to my dad and my stepmom’s house because both my parents remarried, and I grew up with two families that were relatively intact.
+No believers, though, in the bunch.
 I’m the only Christian in the whole bunch.
 And, um, my dad and my stepmom, of- along the way became therapists, and because of where we lived in west of Los Angeles, they became therapists to the stars.
 I mean, it was, you know, they- they were authors also, which was really interesting, and had best-selling books and did radio and television and so forth, but from a secular viewpoint.
 And as a young impressionable of a boy I was very impressed, kinda idolized my dad and my stepmom for the work they were doing to change people’s lives.
 And what was really kind of interesting and I see in hindsight how God kind of got hold of me and prepared me even before I knew Him-

 Jim: That’s bad news.